Alternate nostril breathing physiologically calms the sympathetic nervous system and mentally refocuses our anxious

 Why does alternate nostril breathing work to soothe anxiety?

 Alternate nostril breathing works by focussing the mind on the breath and away from external causes of stress.
 The action of centering on the breath gives the mind something that it can control and shifts the stress into the breath that is exhaled.
 The direction of the breath through the nostrils causes a baroreflexive response in the parasympathetic and sympathetic nervous systems that results in a shift from the overbearing sympathetic system to the parasympathetic system.
 This decreases cortisol levels (the stress hormone) and enables the body to calm itself.

 What are the benefits of alternate nostril breathing?

 There are several benefits to this technique, including but not limited to: stress reduction, decreased cortisol levels, and a greater sense of connection between the mind, body, and breath.
 It also provides a weight loss mechanism, improves cognitive performance, and aids sleep.

 Why do you feel better after alternate breahting?

 By taking time out of your busy day to realign the mind, body, and breath, you refocus the mind allowing it a break from stress.
-It is suggested that alternate nostril breathing aligns the chakras from the pelvis up through the nostrils, resulting in an interconnectedness that relaxes the mind and soul.
+It is suggested that alternate nostril breathing aligns the chakras from the pelvis up through the nostrils, resulting in an interconnectedness that relaxes the mind and soul, achieving mindfulness.

 Can you use the left hand to block the left nostril or right nostril?

 Yes.
 You can use the hand that matches the nostril you wish to start with.
-When choosing which side to begin with, think of what is causing your stress and how you are feeling emotionally.
-The Pingala and Ida have different connections to your breath and mind.
+When choosing which side, to begin with, think of what is causing your stress and how you are feeling emotionally.
+Pingala and Ida have different connections to your breath and mind.
 Beginning the technique on one side instead of the other can increase the influence of the first.